 - 1. Subjects must meet DSM IV criteria for current PTSD (within the past 6 months) in response to crime victimization (CR-PTSD), including childhood sexual or physical abuse. - 2.
-They must have had at least one unsuccessful attempt at treatment with medications and/or psychotherapy, including a trial of treatment with a selective serotonin uptake inhibitor.
-Treatment will be deemed to have been unsuccessful if the patient continues to meet criteria for current PTSD following the treatment. - 3.
-Subjects may also meet criteria for a mood disorder (except bipolar affective disorder, see exclusions) and for other anxiety disorders.
+They must have had at least one unsuccessful attempt at treatment with a selective serotonin uptake inhibitor, either alone or in the context of psychotherapy.
+Treatment will be deemed to have been unsuccessful if the patient continues to meet criteria for current PTSD following the treatment. - Subjects may also meet criteria for a mood disorder (except bipolar affective disorder, see exclusions) and for other anxiety disorders.
 The inclusion of subjects with other mood and anxiety disorders is essential because recent literature (Brady et al., 1994; Faustman & White, 1989), indicate the marked frequency of the co-existence of other psychiatric disorders among patients with PTSD. - 4.
 Subjects must also be willing to commit to medication dosing, therapy sessions, and follow-up sessions and to complete evaluation instruments. - 5.
 Subjects must be willing to refrain from taking any psychiatric medications from the outset of the study until the final follow-up evaluation, which will occur two months after the second MDMA session.
 If they are being treated with psychoactive drugs at the time they are recruited into the study, agreement to suspend treatment must be obtained in writing from their outside treating physician.
 The drugs will then be tapered in an appropriate fashion to avoid withdrawal effects.
 They will be discontinued long enough before the first MDMA session to avoid the possibility of any drug-drug interaction (the interval will be at least 5 times the particular drug's half-life).
+An exception to this may arise in the case of designated rescue medication that may be administered in the event of a crisis during the MDMA or placebo treatment session.

 - 6. Subjects who are in ongoing psychotherapy at the time they are recruited into the study may continue to see their outside therapist during the course of the study.
-If they desire that the investigators communicate directly with the therapist, they must sign a release for the investigators to communicate directly with their therapist.
-They may not change therapists, increase the length and frequency of treatments, or commence any new type of therapy until after the evaluation session 2 months after the second MDMA session. - 7. - 8.
+If they desire that the investigators to communicate directly with the therapist, they must sign a release for the investigators to communicate directly with their therapist.
+They may not change therapists, increase the length and frequency of treatments, or commence any new type of therapy until after the evaluation session 2 months after the second MDMA session. - 7.
 Subjects must agree that, for one week preceding each MDMA session: - a.
 They will refrain from taking any herbal supplement (except with prior approval of the research team). - b.
 They will not take any nonprescription medications (with the exception of non-steroidal anti-inflammatory drugs or acetaminophen unless with prior approval of the research team). - c.
-With the permission of their physician they will not take any prescription medications (with the exception of birth control pills, thyroid hormones or other medications approved by the research team). - 9.
-Subjects must agree to take nothing by mouth except clear alcohol-free liquids after 12 A.M. (midnight) the evening before each MDMA session.
+With the permission of their physician they will not take any prescription medications (with the exception of birth control pills, thyroid hormones or other medications approved by the research team). - 8.
+Subjects must agree to take nothing by mouth except alcohol-free liquids after 12 A.M. (midnight) the evening before each MDMA session.
 Patients must also refrain from the use of any psychoactive drug, with the exception of caffeine or nicotine, within 24 hours of each MDMA-assisted therapy session.
-They must agree not to use caffeine or nicotine for 2 hours before and 6 hours after each dose of MDMA. - 10.
+They must agree not to use caffeine or nicotine for 2 hours before and 6 hours after each dose of MDMA. - 9.
 Female subjects of childbearing potential must have a negative pregnancy test and must agree to use an effective form of birth control.